Social Icons

 Directed by Blake Edwards

-Here is more like it, a true comedy with a screenplay that doesn’t look ludicrous like that of A Shot In The Dark, and a plot that is so solid that makes you linger till the end to see what the outcome will be.
-Written, directed and produced by Blake Edwards this 1975 film in The Pink Pantherseries is breath taking funny and stands as one I will always remember.
+Here is more like it—a true comedy with a screenplay that doesn’t look as ludicrous as that of A Shot in the Dark and a plot so solid, it keeps you engaged until the very end.
+Written, directed, and produced by Blake Edwards, this 1975 film in The Pink Panther series is breathtakingly funny and one I’ll always remember.

-Inspector Clouseau fake exaggerated French accent is more pronounced in this movie, The Return of the Pink Panther than the previous and Chief Inspector Charles Dreyfus mishaps were funnier than expected, that i found myself looking forward to his next unfortunate mishap.
-The chief instrument of his (other than the existence of Clouseasu) was his inability to tell which he was holding a gun or a lighter.
+Inspector Clouseau’s fake, exaggerated French accent is even more pronounced in The Return of the Pink Panther than in the previous films.
+Chief Inspector Charles Dreyfus’s mishaps are also funnier than expected, and I found myself looking forward to his next unfortunate moment.
+The chief’s main source of frustration (other than the existence of Clouseau) was his inability to tell whether he was holding a gun or a lighter.

-In this flick the Pink Panther diamond is now back in focus as it gets stolen again, and the man who was part responsible for finding it when it got stolen the first time, was called back to help recover the stolen diamond.
+In this movie, the Pink Panther diamond is stolen once again, and the man who was involved in its recovery the first time is called back to help retrieve it.

-The movie plot is funny to the core, with screenplays that will make you hold your ribs from bursting free.
-The late Blake Edwards (died in 2010) is known primarily for his comedies and this movie shows us why.
-The plot began in the fictional country of Lugash, a mysterious thief breaks into the National Museum, avoiding all the security pitfalls that were set in place for any prospective thief and steals the Pink Panther diamond.
-The mysterious thief left behind a calling card, which was a white monogrammed glove with a gold-tinted "P" on it.
+The movie is funny to the core, with a screenplay that will make you hold your ribs from laughing.
+The late Blake Edwards (who passed away in 2010) is known primarily for his comedies, and this movie shows exactly why.
+The plot starts in the fictional country of Lugash, where a mysterious thief breaks into the National Museum, bypassing all the security measures set to protect the Pink Panther diamond.
+The thief leaves behind a calling card: a white monogrammed glove with a gold-tinted "P" on it.

-Feeling outwitted by the thief who was able to get pass the elaborated security system, put in place to secure the diamond, the Shah of Lugash requests the assistance of Inspector Clouseau (Peter Sellers) to help them as they try to recover their national treasure.
+Outwitted by the thief, who managed to bypass the elaborate security system, the Shah of Lugash requests the assistance of Inspector Clouseau (Peter Sellers) to recover the stolen national treasure.

-Clouseau on the other hand had been demoted to a beat cop, to patrol the streets.
-This was done by his boss, Chief Inspector Charles Dreyfus (Herbert Lom), who despises Clouseau with a passion and dreams daily of killing him.
+Meanwhile, Clouseau has been demoted to a beat cop, patrolling the streets.
+His boss, Chief Inspector Charles Dreyfus (Herbert Lom), despises Clouseau and dreams daily of killing him.

 0 comments: